github/safe-settings/README.md

   # Default: `false`
   delete_branch_on_merge: true

+  # Whether to archive this repository. false will unarchive a previously archived repository.
+  archived: false

 # The following attributes are applied to any repo within the org
 # So if a repo is not listed above is created or edited
 # The app will apply the following settings to it